Gallatin, Tennessee: Transportation

 Tennessee State Route 6 and Tennessee State Route 25 were the two original state routes in Gallatin, established between 1919 and 1925.
 SR 25 was extended west into Robertson County in 1925.
 US 31E was one of the first U.S. routes commissioned in November 1926.
 The only major change to the route since its commissioning has been the creation of a 4 lane highway that replaced the original Main Street route in 1980.
 Around 1940, another state route was created in Gallatin, State Route 109 (SR 109), it originally ran only between Gallatin and Portland.
 SR 109 got a major reroute to a restricted access bypass in the 1990s as part of a project to improve SR 109 from Gallatin to Portland.
 This project was completed in 2012.
 Tennessee State Route 386 (SR 386) was completed in 2007 in Gallatin.

 Healthcare

-Sumner Regional Medical Center is a hospital located in Gallatin.
+Highpoint Health, formerly Sumner Regional Medical Center, is a hospital located in Gallatin.
 It has an emergency room, a nationally recognized cancer-treatment program, a wound care center, a cardiac catheterization lab, and a diagnostic sleep center.
 The staff can also perform digital mammography, interventional cardiology, neurosurgery, computerized knee replacement surgery, and PET therapy, among other procedures.

 The Gallatin Health Department, with two locations, provides women and children's services, flu shots, special needs services, testing for sexually transmitted diseases and tuberculosis, family planning, and immunizations.
 The department also inspects restaurants, hotels, campgrounds, day care centers, schools, and other public facilities where food is served, to ensure proper sanitation.
 Additionally, it is responsible for investigating animal bites, rabies, and other animal-related diseases.